-Regarded as a thought leader in the fields of patent and federal court litigation, Mr. Winters has addressed District Judges at Federal Judicial Center programs regarding claim construction issues, written amicus briefs in patent cases in the Supreme Court of the United States, the United States Court of Appeals for the Federal Circuit (en banc), for Intel Corporation, in the United States International Trade Commission.
+Regarded as a thought leader in the fields of patent and federal court litigation, Mr. Winters has addressed District Judges at Federal Judicial Center programs regarding claim construction issues, written amicus briefs in patent cases in the Supreme Court of the United States, the United States Court of Appeals for the Federal Circuit (en banc), and, for Intel Corporation, in the United States International Trade Commission.
 From 2002-2010 Mr. Winters taught and co-taught Patent Litigation at the University of California, Berkeley School of Law.
 He has spoken and published widely on patent litigation issues, and is co-author of the treatise Modern Patent Litigation.
 He currently serves, at the Court’s invitation, on the patent litigation Neutrals Panel for the United States District Court for the Northern District of California; on the Board of Editors of the Intellectual Property & Technology Law Journal; and on the Advisory Board of the Center for the Advanced Study and Research on Intellectual Property at the University of Washington School of Law in Seattle, Washington.
 From 2002-2013 he served on the National Editorial Board of The Federal Lawyer in Washington, D.C., and in 2007-2008 he served on the Commission on Judicial Nominees Evaluation of the State Bar of California, which assesses the Governor of California’s potential nominations to the California state bench.